-Boat barbecue this Memorial Day weekend?
-Meet Marine BBQ’s
+Boat Barbecue this Memorial Day weekend?
+Meet Marine BBQ’s!

 Spice up your Memorial Day Weekend with a Boat Barbecue

 It seems like common sense.
 Boats are great.
 Barbecues are great.
 Why not put them together?
 No matter where you go, whether you are looking to grill up some fresh fish or some burgers and hot dogs, adding a marine barbecue to your boat is a great way to enhance your boating experience.
-Marine barbecues have come a long way since their inception and you know have a variety options.
+Marine barbecues have come a long way since their inception and you now have a variety of options.
 We are going to give some tips on what to look for and some brand recommendations when considering a boat barbecue.

 Gas, Electric, Coal

 Just like your home bbq, you have the exact same options.
 Each boat barbecue has their own pros and cons.
 Generally, people have been shifting away from coal as windy conditions can make it rather difficult for you to evenly cook your food.
-This likewise can be true for gas to a smaller extent.=
+This likewise can be true for gas to a smaller extent.

 One of the best brands out there is Cookout, they offer a wide variety of gas and electric options that are well-suited for a variety needs.
 They use stainless steel burners so they can withstand some pretty serious weather conditions and most users can’t tell too much a difference between the gas and electric option.